kepanasyuke/Mirro-/README.md

 # Mirro-
-Its Mirro, created by me and DeepSeek V4 Flash
+Its Mirro, created by me MC_Perets (MT) and DeepSeek V4 Flash